 Recovering important files from a dead computer is the first thing that everyone will think about once the desktop or laptop won’t turn on or boot normally.
-On this topic, you will learn how to recover your data and files like documents, videos, pictures or any file from hard drive of laptop or desktop that won’t boot or turn on by yourself without third party app.
+On this topic, you will learn how to recover your data and files like documents, videos, pictures or any file from hard drive of laptop or desktop that won’t boot or turn on in windows 10 or windows 11 OS by yourself without a third party app.

 There are many problems that may prevent the computer from booting normally to operating system, but we are not going to enumerate those problems or ways to solve them, because that is not our subject on this topic.